RBeneroff/R-Blends/current.md

 # R-Blends - current tasks/bugs/reaches

 Working on:
-- need to remove all unnecessary stuff from all_color_schemes
 - on Blend page - when click 'choose' the color updates in the pixel rectangle immediately http://lugolabs.com/articles/71-how-to-use-a-color-picker-in-javascript http://jsfiddle.net/ctkY3/768/